Trade Show Booth Display Ideas

 Digital Picture Frames – If you have images and marketing materials that you want to display but are tired of the typical TV screen or computer, digital picture frames are the perfect option.
 Hanging these across your exhibit’s back wall with looping images will surely keep visitors intrigued.

 Video Walls – Video walls are relatively costly but can make a massive impression due to their large size.
 They are noticeable from a distance making it significantly easier for your booth to catch the eye of show attendees.
-Be sure to have good copy rotating on your video wall and you will see a drastic bump in foot traffic.
+Be sure to have good copy rotating on your video wall and you will see a drastic bump in foot traffic, and make sure you also get a hold of a good video wall controller software package to help you control what’s displaying during the expo.

 LED Signs – LED signs are trendy with an old-school flare.
 They are a childhood favorite that lasts a life-time.
 The bright colors can really catch a gaze and hold it.
 With good messaging or a quality call to action, LED Signs can be a great addition to many trade show booths.